AICoE/elyra-aidevsecops-tutorial/README.md

 # Elyra AIDevSecOps Tutorial

-This tutorial is used to discuss the interface between Data Science and Dev/DevOps using project templates, pipelines and bots.
-Moreover, it wants to highlight that Data Scientists are not so different from developers and DevSecOps practices and tools can be applied to MLOps ones.
+This tutorial is used to discuss the interface between data science and DevOps using project templates, pipelines and bots.
+It looks to highlight that data scientists are not so different from developers, and many MLOps practices and tools can be enhanced by DevSecOps techniques.

 The demo application used is the "hello world" for AI: MNIST Classification.

 ## Environment required

-This tutorial has the following environment requirements to be run:
+This tutorial has the following environment requirements to be run.
+If you're running on Project Meteor which uses the Operate First environment, the environment requirements are already setup for you (see note below).

 - [Open Data Hub][3] v1.0,
 - [Openshift][11] (Enterprise Kubernetes),